DreymaR/BigBagKbdTrixPKL/Layouts/Dvorak/README.md

 - The Dvorak layout features high hand alternation (L-R-L-R...) but less rolls than Colemak.
 - There are still some issues with it in my opinion, see below.
 - With EPKL, it can be used with the usual Angle and Wide ergonomic mods added, as seen above.
+- It rearranges the symbol keys but still isn't marked "Sym"; see "Programmer Dvorak..." below.
 <br>

 |![EPKL help image for Dvorak on an ANSI board](./Dvk-eD_ANS/state0.png)|